Bharath7893/LawHomePage-P3/README.md

 # Law Home Page
 Webpage built using HTML &amp; CSS without any frameworks.
 ## While building this page--Learnt:
-- How to fix an image at the bottom of the page one using positioning.
+- How to fix an image at the bottom of the page using positioning.
 - Learned about positions: absolute, relative and fixed.

 ## Time taken for completion: